dmaulikr/Things/README.md

 # Things
-A way to save some things
+A way to save some things on iOS